nirgn975/portfolio/content/posts/2020/chapter-4-simple-twitter.md

 Notice the way we write the endpoints, from the very detailed one to the least detailed one (without any more words in the URL path or parameters).
 This is because the express router is a lazy one, it doesn't check all of the routes, it check the routes until one of them can answer the requested one and run it's controller.

-So if we'll put the `/` at the top, even if we send request to `user/foo` (_"foo"_ here is the `username` param), we'll run the `/user` controller if we have a GET method (in our case it will not going to happen because we don't have a `/user` GET route, and also we prevent that by order the routes correctly).
+So if we'll put the `/` at the top, even if we send request to `user/foo` (_"foo"_ here is the `username` param), we'll run the `/user` controller if we had a GET method (in our case it will not going to happen because we don't have a `/user` GET route, and also we prevent that by order the routes correctly).

 Now that we have all the routes in place, we need to import the controllers from `userController` (although we don't have any of them yet, and don't even the file itself, let's pretend there is).